saundesh/track-my-team/README.md

 #### Part 1: Event Detail

+For each event detail page, there will be more features implemented.
+It will include a notes section that a player should know about for a specific event.
+For example, a practice event could include the drills done so if players missed practice, they can still view what the team worked on.
+In addition, allow attachments (documents, photos, etc.) for an event.
+These attachments can also be viewed in an attachments page from the team home page.

 #### Part 2: Settings

+Every user should be able to edit their account information.
+For example, if a user types the wrong name when registering, they should be able to edit it.
+In addition, if a user forgets their password, they will want to be able to reset it or even if they know it, they should be able to change their password.
+When the user clicks on their username profile on the navigation bar, it will redirect them to the settings page that will allow the user to make all these changes.

 #### Part 3: Announcements

+In the case there is information that needs to be sent to the team that isn't related to an event, it will be considered as an announcements.
+All announcements will be able to be displayed on the homepage.
+For the more important announcements, they can be pinned to the top.

 #### Part 4: Search

+A search functionality will be added to the navigation bar that will allow users to easily search for players and events in the teams they are a part of.
+Instaed of having to click a bunch to get player contact information or event details, the search bar will show the results and once a user clicks on the person or event, it will redirect right to the player profile or event details page.

 #### Part 5: Testing